About

 Some Parts of a Mark Can Carry More Weight Than Others

-The most commonly accepted reason for giving less weight to a portion of a mark is that it is descriptive or generic with respect to the relevant goods or services.
-If part of your mark simply describes what you sell, courts will focus on the distinctive parts when comparing your mark to a competitor's.
-For example, the Federal Court in Cunningham v.
+A common reason for giving less weight to a portion of a mark is that it is descriptive or generic with respect to the relevant goods or services.
+If part of a mark simply describes what is being sold, courts will focus on the distinctive parts when comparing it to a competitor's mark.
+For example, in Cunningham v.
 Laser Golf Corp.
-(2000) accepted that little weight could be given to "SWING" in a comparison of LASERSWING and LASER for golf clubs on the basis that it is descriptive.
+(2000), the Federal Circuit accepted that little weight could be given to SWING in a comparison of LASERSWING and LASER for golf clubs because the term was descriptive.

 Disclaimed Words Still Count

-Here's one that catches a lot of applicants off guard.
-When the USPTO requires you to disclaim a generic or descriptive word in your mark, that word doesn't disappear from the confusion analysis.
-It's still part of your mark as far as consumers are concerned, because consumers have no idea what is disclaimed.
+When the USPTO requires a disclaimer of a generic or descriptive word, that word does not disappear from the confusion analysis.
+It is still part of the mark as far as consumers are concerned, because consumers have no idea what has been disclaimed.

 In Word-and-Design Marks, the Words Usually Dominate